Police-App-FMI/Proiect-MDS/README.md

 - [HTTP Parser](https://pub.dev/packages/http_parser) - Utility for parsing HTTP media types

 ## Explanation of Key Elements
-	- Image Selection: Users can choose an image from the gallery or capture one using 	  the camera.
+- **Image Selection**: Users can choose an image from the gallery or capture one using the camera.
-	- Image Display: Displays the selected image with the option to recognize the 	  	  	  individual.
+- **Image Display**: Displays the selected image with the option to recognize the individual.
-	- API Integration: Utilizes an API to send the selected image for facial recognition.
+- **API Integration**: Utilizes an API to send the selected image for facial recognition.
-	- Error Handling: Displays error messages if there are issues connecting to the 	  	  server or recognizing the individual.
+- **Error Handling**: Displays error messages if there are issues connecting to the  server or recognizing the individual.

 ### Call Reinforcements Screen[^](*link*)